Far North Racing

 The first was that immediately after winning a ProSolo Championship, on the same surface, and in similar conditions, the car changed from a winner to a spinning, undriveable pig.

-The second was that Carroll Smith gave a tech seminar where we were able to bombard him with questions for the better part of four hours.
+The second was that Carroll Smith gave a tech seminar at the site where we were able to bombard him with questions for the better part of four hours.

 Out of both of these events came the conviction that we simply didn't understand enough about the way the suspension on the car worked, and that if we wanted to keep on winning, that had better get addressed before next season.